ezra-obiwale/django-projects/README.md

-# django projects
+# Django projects

-Create django projects without installing python and dependencies on the host system.
+Create Django projects without installing python and dependencies on the host system.

 ## Prerequisites